Beira's Place: History

+In September 2024, an independent review of the Edinburgh Rape Crisis Centre found that it had failed to protect women only spaces, and recommended that "[c]onsideration should be given to making links with Beira’s Place (a centre which is run by women for women) and adding it to the list of 'by and for' organisations."
+In November 2024, in the conclusion of the employment tribunal for the Edinburgh Rape Crisis Centre‘s constructively dismissed worker Roz Adams, a judge ordered that the Centre start referring survivors of sexual assault to Beira’s Place, where Adams was subsequently employed.

 Structure

 The group's founding came shortly before a vote on the Gender Recognition Reform bill.
 Single-sex services in Scotland, and whether or not trans people should be included in them, are associated with the bill.
 Beira's Place is not a registered charity of Scotland.
-As such, it does not accept donations and is entirely privately funded by Rowling.
-Alongside Rowling, the current board members of the organisation are Rhona Hotchkiss (a former prison governor), Johann Lamont, Susan Smith (director of For Women Scotland), and Margaret McCartney.
+As such, it does not accept donations and is funded by Rowling.
+Alongside Rowling, the board members of the organisation are Rhona Hotchkiss (a former prison governor), Johann Lamont, Susan Smith (director of For Women Scotland), and Margaret McCartney.
 All board members have been critical of the Scottish Government's proposed reforms to the Gender Recognition Act.
-The founding CEO of the organisation is Isabelle Kerr, formerly manager of Glasgow and Clyde Rape Crisis Centre, and its deputy CEO is Sue Domminney.
+Isabelle Kerr, formerly manager of Glasgow and Clyde Rape Crisis Centre, served as the organisation's founding chief executive; Lesley Johnston, previously a national gender-based-violence trainer with experience across the NHS, universities, and local and national government, joined the organisation in December 2024 and became chief executive.
 Interviewed on the anniversary of the service's opening, Kerr said that its phone service had helped almost 2,000 people seeking support, and over 250 survivors of violence had used its safe space.